AcademySoftwareFoundation/openfx/Documentation/sources/Reference/ofxCoordSystem.rst

 Coordinate System**.

 The Pixel coordinate system is always referenced by integer values, generally via a OfxRectI structure.
-It is used when refering to operations on actual pixels, and so is how the bounds of images are described and the render window passed to the render action.
+It is used when referring to operations on actual pixels, and so is how the bounds of images are described and the render window passed to the render action.